Shoulder Impingement: Exercise Progression: Topical Map, Topic Clusters & Content Plan

 Practical guidance and sample reports for clinicians to summarise functional status, restrictions and rationale for ongoing conservative care.

-Content Strategy for Shoulder Impingement: Exercise Progression
+Content strategy and topical authority plan for Shoulder Impingement: Exercise Progression

 36